OCamlverse/ocamlverse.github.io/learning/ppx.md

 creates a version of the `match` construct that checks strings for regular expression matches.

-Another typical PPX extension is `ppx_deriving`, a family of extensions that automatically generate code from OCaml data structures.
+Another typical PPX is `ppx_deriving`, a family of extensions that automatically generate code from OCaml data structures.
 For example, if you add the annotation: